jarek-foksa/xel/README.md

 > ./project.js serve
 ```

-Then open http://localhost:5000 in one of the supported browsers (Chrome, Chromium, Opera).
+Then open http://localhost:5000 in your browser.